 Be able to undertake advanced research projects and to report on them in a scientific manner.
 With the knowledge acquired in this Programme, the candidate will also be better equipped to occupy his career position with confidence and to have a more comprehensive understanding of the complex South African social spectrum.
+Method of delivery: Full-time and part-time

-Module code: MUSN971 THESIS NQF Level: 10
+NQF Level: 10 Module code: MUSN971 THESIS